 If you believe the patient is not ready to be sent home or to a different healthcare facility on the date recommended, speak up to express your concern for the safety of the patient.
 If the case manager does not agree with your assessment of the safety risk to the patient, ask to speak to a patient advocate and/or the patient’s lead doctor.
 You might succeed in delaying discharge to a later date more appropriate to the patient’s situation.

-How to choose a skilled nursing facility?
+How to choose a nursing home or skilled nursing facility?